mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

 **Using a U-Net with ResNet blocks to predict the noise**

 For the noise-model, I used a [U-Net](https://en.wikipedia.org/wiki/U-Net) with [ResNet](https://en.wikipedia.org/wiki/Residual_neural_network)-like [convolutional](https://en.wikipedia.org/wiki/Convolutional_neural_network) blocks -- that is, convolutional layers with skip-connection between them.
-In addition, unlike a standard U-Net, this U-Net must take as input a representation of the time-step.
-In a similar manner to the implementations shown in the GitHub projects above, I use a fully connected [multilayer perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron) to first encode the time-embedding before adding it to the inputs of the up-sampling blocks of the U-Net.
 This architecture is depicted below:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/diffusion_unet_for_MNIST.png" alt="drawing" width="800"/></center>